 Mr. Lasbury’s job as spokesman for the tobacco growers brought him to the State Legislature.
 He also went to Washington to participate in Congressional hearings on tobacco labor and production problems.
 One of Mr. Lasbury’s proficiencies was his public relations work.
 He and the Association produced a documentary film on shade tobacco.
 The film served as a teaching tool for the public and the sales people of the cigar industry.

 The 1960s saw more contributions by Mr. Lasbury to the industry.
 He established the first state licensed hospital in the United States for migrant agricultural workers.
 In 1968, Senator Harrison Williams of New Jersey inspected the Windsor Labor Camp and said that the association’s operation was the “most enlightened” of any employer group he had seen in the country.

 The collection documents a significant portion of the professional activities of Ralph C. Lasbury, Jr. over a period of fifty years as the head of Connecticut regional agricultural marketing and employer groups.
 Minutes, correspondence, reports, leases, fiscal reports, copies of state legislative activities, and newspaper articles document the establishment, opening, and operation of the Connecticut Regional Market, a venue for the sale of Connecticut agricultural commodities.

 It also contains minutes, correspondence, membership lists, reports, and negotiations on behalf of the British West Indies Employers’ Association.
+The BWI records contain information not just on Jamaican workers but also Puerto Rican and migrant workers from other areas.
 Lasbury represented the interests of tobacco growers, traveled extensively for the Association’s executive committee, and met regularly with Caribbean governmental officials.